Shimwell/cubit_plugin_testing/README.md

 # cubit_plugin_testing
-A temporary reposioy to protype some ideas for testing the cubit_plugin
+A temporary repository to prototype some ideas for testing the cubit_plugin